 If you would like information or free advice, or to book into a no-waitlist consultation, speak to someone in our friendly team on 1300 668 482 or visit our Contact Us page for more ways to get in touch.

 A repair and maintenance service is available with mobile technicians who can provide services wherever the client may be in the community.
-Some repairs may require equipment to be modified at the workshop in Regency Park, and our experienced technical team will be able to advise what is required and the timeframe this can be completed in.
+Some repairs may require equipment to be modified at the workshop in Thebarton, and our experienced technical team will be able to advise what is required and the timeframe this can be completed in.

 For equipment owned by the DCSI Equipment Program, contact Domiciliary Equipment Service (DES) by calling 1300 130 302 to request Novita to complete a repair.